-As of December 31, 2018, Copeland managed \$1.676 billion of assets on a discretionary basis. ("Assets Under Management" or "AUM").
+As of October 31, 2022, Copeland managed \$3.57 billion of assets on a discretionary basis. ("Assets Under Management" or "AUM").

-As of December 31, 2018, Copeland provided services for \$748 million in assets on a "nondiscretionary" capacity.
-These assets are generally referred to as "Assets Under Advisement" or "AUA" and represent assets which Copeland serves as a model portfolio provider, as described in Item 4.
+As of December 31, 2021, Copeland provided services for \$1.88 billion in assets in a "nondiscretionary" capacity.
+These assets are generally referred to as "Assets Under Advisement" or "AUA" and represent assets for which Copeland serves as a model portfolio provider, as described in Item 4.
 Copeland does not have discretion or trading authority over these assets.